shadoxx/janusgw-vagrant/README.md

    VM could take as long as 15 minutes.
 Get up.
 Stretch your legs.
 How long have you been sitting at your computer?

-6. One completed, a basic web management interface with API demos will be available at http://localhost:8080/index.html.
+6. Once completed, a basic web management interface with API demos will be available at http://localhost:8080/index.html.
 The password for the Admin API is: `janusoverlord`

 7. To SSH into the newly created VM, just type `vagrant ssh`.

-8. The start from scratch, run `vagrant destroy -f; vagrant up` in the cloned repository.
+8. To start from scratch, run `vagrant destroy -f; vagrant up` in the cloned repository.
 YOUR VM WILL BE DESTROYED AND RECREATED!

 ## Appendix